 During the January Uprising of 1861-1864 the monastery was a place of patriotic manifestations.
 Here also important decisions were made with the col. M. Langiewicz.
 This activity was met with tsarist repressions, which resulted in the exile of many monks to Russia.
 By the tsarist order convent was closed, and the buildings were taken over by the government, the army and the police.
 In the years 1911-1914 the restaurant and the extension of the church were designed by architect Stefan Szyller.
 On the west side, a “tower” with a staircase and two porches were added.
 In addition, the church was rebuilt and later St. Anna and St. Agnes chapels joined to the aisle.
 Bernardians recovered the church and monastery in 1936.
 Recent major refurbishment works were carried out in 1998-2000.

-The eastern part of the present southern wing of the monastery, had the most important rooms, from the point of view of the monastery’s utility, in which meals were eaten, serving also as a meeting place for the chapters.
-On the first floor, there were monastic cells, which were extended towards the west at a later stage of construction.
-The entire southern wing was a detached building.
-At the level of the ground floor from the east side, there was a large refectory, and from the west there was a guardian’s dwelling.
-The north-east part was a long corridor, which was later a kind of a cloister arm.
+The entire southern wing was originally a free-standing building with a basement, with facades pierced with pointed windows.
+Its eastern part on the ground floor housed the most important room from the point of view of monastic utility in which meals were eaten.
+It was a great refectory, simultaneously serving as a meeting place for chapters.
+From the west, it was adjacent to the guardian’s apartment, while on the first floor there were monk’s cells, which were extended to the west at a later stage of construction.
+The semi-tract on the north side was a long corridor that was later a cloister’s arm.
 The southern wing was erected from brick with a flemish bond, while the corners of the wing from the east and west side, were reinforced with buttresses covered with brick roofs.
 The wing was covered with a saddle roof, enclosed in two different gables.
 The west façade was covered with two wide and massive buttresses.
 The blendes were plastered and dyed black.

 The eastern wing of the monastery connecting the church with the south wing, housed the sacristy, library and pantry.
 Probably from the fifteenth century comes a stone, pointed portal connecting these rooms with a cloister.
 The western wing closed the whole complex into a quadrangle, with a courtyard in the middle.
 Initially, the buildings of both wings were probably one-storey.
 Later, both arms of the complex were superstructured and covered with a gable roof.
 The entirety monastery was connected from the side of the church with a cloister, piercing pointed passageways in the buttresses.
 In the north-east corner of the courtyard, a small tower was erected on the reinforced walls, which was originally covered with a low, gable roof.
 At the beginning of the sixteenth century, near the refectory, there were also additional, perpendicular to the southern wing of the monastery, extensive economic facilities.

-The monastery church consists of a rectangular nave, preserved to this day almost intact.
-It is covered with a stellar vault, with ribs falling on stony supports.
-The nave of the church connects with the presbytery by a residual, narrow transept.
-Originally, the main facade of the church was devoid of any additions.
-It was divided into three parts by two buttresses, between which there was a modest portal, leading directly to the temple.
-A rosette has been placed above the entrance.
-The most valuable monuments of the church are stalls standing near the walls, made about 1500 in the late gothic style.
+The monastery church consists of a single rectangular nave, covered with a six-pointed stellar vault, with ribs falling on stone corbels and a short, lower and narrower two-bay chancel, three-sides ended on the east.
+The nave of the church was connected to the presbytery with a rudimentary, narrow transept, in which probably there was originally a rood screen, separated from both sides by an ogival chancel arch.
+Initially, the main facade of the church was devoid of any additions.
+It was divided into three parts by two buttresses, between which a modest portal was located, leading directly to the temple.
+Above the entrance there is a rosette.
+At the two bays of the nave, from the north, a chapel of St. Anne was added.

 Janicka A., Kościół i klasztor bernardynów w Radomiu od XV do XVIII wieku [w:] Acta Universitatis Lodziensis 85, 2010.